laylark/product-landing-page/README.md

 This repo is my product landing page for freeCodeCamp's Responsive Web Design Project.
 <br>
 <br>
-The purpose of this survey is to practice my skills using HTML and plain CSS.
+The purpose of this landing page is to practice my skills using HTML and plain CSS.
 I created this landing page for a sushi restaurant.
 <br>
 <br>